-The following Competition guidance note Produced in partnership with CMS provides comprehensive and up to date legal information covering:
+The following Competition practice note Produced in partnership with CMS provides comprehensive and up to date legal information covering:

 The term ‘services of general economic interest’ (SGEI) is not defined in the EU Treaties nor in the secondary legislation.
 Its concept is laid down in Article 14 TFEU and (especially) Article 106(2) TFEU, which states that undertakings being entrusted with the operation of a SGEI shall be subject to the rules of the TFEU unless these rules would obstruct the performance of the particular assigned task.
 Moreover, that intra-community trade development must not be effected in a way that is contrary to the EU’s interest.